-The College of Southern Idaho Paramedic Program is an affordable, nationally accredited program; offering the Associate of Applied Science Degree and Technical Certificate paths of study.
-The program also owns SIM Man®, SIM Baby®, and Vital SIM® human patient simulators and a state-of-the-art laboratory for student training.
+The College of Southern Idaho Paramedic Program is an affordable, nationally accredited program; offering the Associate of Applied Science Degree as its primary path of study.
+The ITC program is being phased out.
+The program utilizes high fidelity patient simulators in state-of-the-art laboratories for student training, as well as a fully operational training ambulance.

 Our students prepare for the paramedic profession in lecture, lab, and clinical educational environments, which include and exceed the current US DOT National Standard Curriculum.